 The Climate Futures Fellowship Program is a year-long paid fellowship in one of the partner offices of the Center – Eastern Mennonite University (Harrisonburg, VA), Goshen College (Goshen, IN), or Mennonite Central Committee (Washington, D.C., or Goshen, IN).
 Recent graduates have the opportunity to send in proposals based on the needs of each partner, with two proposals being selected for a fellowship.
 Fellows can focus on anything from media and communications, to climate research, to the theology of creation, based on the immediate needs of the partner institutions and the Center, and the interests of the fellow.
 The position includes housing, transportation, and a monthly stipend for the year.
 Find more information about the fellowship, including past fellows’ work here.

 The application for the Climate Futures Fellowship is now closed!
-Please email Daniel Bellerose (firstname.lastname@example.org) for more opportunities to connect with CSCS!
+Please email Daniel Bellerose (email@example.com) for more information!

 Campus Climate Ambassadors